Félix Ravaisson-Mollien: Biography

 Ravaisson was born at Namur.
-After a successful course of study at the Collège Rollin, he went to Munich in autumn 1839, where he attended the lectures of Schelling, and took his degree in philosophy in 1836.
+After a successful course of study at the Collège Rollin, he went to the Ludwig-Maximilians-Universität München in autumn 1839, where he attended the lectures of Schelling, and took his degree in philosophy in 1836.
 In the following year he published the first volume of his famous work Essai sur la métaphysique d'Aristote ("Essay on the Metaphysics of Aristotle"), to which in 1846 he added a supplementary volume.
 This work not only criticizes and comments on the theories of Aristotle and the Peripatetics, but also develops from them a modern philosophical system.

 In 1838, he received his doctorate, his thesis entitled De l'habitude (On Habit), which was to become a classic text (a metaphysical 'poem' on nature in general apprehended through an intuitive analysis of acquired habit as a particular manifestation of its essential being, much admired by Bergson and Heidegger), and became professor of philosophy at Rennes.
 From 1840, he was inspector-general of public libraries, and in 1860 became inspector-general in the department of higher education.
 He was also a member of the Academy of Moral and Political Sciences, and curator of the Department of Antiquities at the Louvre (from 1870).
 He died in Paris in 1900.

 Philosophical work

-In philosophy, he was one of the school of Victor Cousin, with whom he was at issue in many important points.
+In philosophy, he was one of the school of Victor Cousin (Ravaisson was his disciple in his youth), with whom he was at issue in many important points.
 The act of consciousness, according to him, is the basis of all knowledge.
 Acts of consciousness are manifestations of will, which is the motive and creative power of the intellectual life.
 The idea of God is a cumulative intuition given by all the various faculties of the mind, in its observation of harmony in nature and in man.
 This theory had considerable influence on speculative philosophy in France during the later years of the 19th century.